Campaign of the Week

 The billboards displayed the results less than 30 seconds afterwards.
 If a health problem was found, the Street-Vet recommended a Purina product designed to tackle the disease.
 Owners could also download the test results and bring them to their vet for further advice.
 To ensure that the tests were accurate, the system was designed to self-clean between each analysis.

 The Street-Vet campaign was created using research conducted by the engineering institute Yncrea and the veterinary clinic VetParis7.
 Purina had billboards in ten locations around Paris throughout the month of March.

-Results / According to the agency, 62% of consumers are now more aware of the necessity for a regular health check-up for their pets, and 69% have changed their attitude towards the importance of a specific diet, adapted to their pet’s health issues.
-Positive brand sentiment increased by 11% and in the weeks following the exposure, there was a 24% increase in health check-ups via partner websites.
+Results / According to the agency, health problems were detected for 41% of the 2500 dogs tested.
+The campaign generated 50 million impressions and 62% of consumers are now more aware of the necessity for a regular health check-up for their pets.
+Whilst 69% of people have changed their attitude towards the importance of a specific diet, adapted to their pet’s health issues.
+Positive brand sentiment increased by 11% and in the weeks following the exposure, there was a 74% increase in the frequency of vet visits.